New Supply Chain Partnership for Unipart and Prenetics

 Prenetics provides preventative health solutions through point-of-care testing, including at home DNA and blood testing kits.
 In 2020, the company adapted and evolved into Covid-19 testing, utilising its laboratory network, scientific expertise and digital systems.

-The Prenetics Covid-19 testing solution has been vital to enabling Britain to make safe steps towards a return to normal, everyday life in a number of areas including sport, air travel, cruises and TV & film production for customers including the Premier League, Heathrow Airport, the O2 Arena, the England and Wales Cricket Board and the BAFTAs.
+The Prenetics Covid-19 testing solution has been vital to enabling Britain to make safe steps towards a return to normal, everyday life in a number of areas including sport, air travel, cruises and TV & film production for customers including the Premier League, the England and Wales Cricket Board and the BAFTAs.

 Unipart Logistics has been chosen as Prenetics' logistics partner thanks to its experience of delivering value added services and its exceptional focus on quality, enabling it to meet the stringent compliance and temperature-control requirements of the Covid test kit supply chain.